Employee Related Services

 FLSA Assistance Is Available

-Please do not hesitate to schedule a consultation with an Arlington, TX employee related services lawyer at Brandy Austin Law Firm, PLLC in order to explore your rights and responsibilities under the FLSA.
+Please do not hesitate to schedule a consultation with our team in order to explore your rights and responsibilities under the FLSA.
 Speaking with an attorney does not compel you to take any legal action.
 Scheduling a consultation simply allows you to have your questions answered so that you can make an informed decision about how best to proceed.
 Workers and employers have numerous rights.
-Speaking with an attorney will help you to clarify yours.
+Speaking with an Arlington, Texas employee-related service lawyer at Brandy Austin Law Firm, PLLC can help you to clarify yours.